Quick Start

 Verify It Is Running

-From a new terminal, use standard ROS 2 commands to confirm the node and its topics are active:
+From a separate terminal, use standard ROS 2 commands to confirm the node and its topics are active:

-EMOS can dynamically generate a web-based UI for any recipe.
+EMOS can dynamically generate a web-based UI for any recipe – so you don’t need a terminal to interact with it.
 Add one line before bringup() to tell the launcher which topics to render:

 launcher = Launcher()